How to Use Real-Time Data in Solana Programs

 Use PriceServiceConnection

-from @pythnetwork/price-service-client
+from @pythnetwork/hermes-client

 to fetch Pyth price updates from Hermes:

-import { PriceServiceConnection } from "@pythnetwork/price-service-client";
+import { HermesClient } from "@pythnetwork/hermes-client";

 // The URL below is a public Hermes instance operated by the Pyth Data Association.